healthdatasafe/bridge-hds/README.md

 for the setting: `bridgeApiEndPoint`; if you don't know it or don't yet have a "managing account" dedicated to the bridge.
 You may use the following command to create it or retreive the apiEndpoint:
 `node tools/createBridgeAccountUser.js --config ./localConfig.js`
+The token, must have access with 'manage' acces rights to the corresponding to the setting `service:bridgeAccountMainStreamId`.

 ### In production